Your Jelastic Environment

 To create your Jelastic environment, follow these steps:

-- The Environment topology dialog box will be opened, where you can customize your environment settings.
-For the beginning choose your programming language, by clicking on the appropriate tab in the upper part of dialog box:
+The Environment topology dialog box will be opened.
+To start with, choose your programming language by clicking on the appropriate tab in the upper part of dialog box:

 - Type and version of application server

 - Engine version

 - High Availability

 - SQL Database

 If you want to set up the load balancing, simply switch to the NGINX by clicking the Balancing button (also, it is automatically enabled if you use more than one server).
 Then, specify the resources limits for vertical scaling of your server (fixed and dynamic amount of cloudlets you want to use) in the center section of the Environment topology window.
 If you need an external IP address, switch on the Public IPv4 option (please note: this is a paid add-on).More info: